thefalc/instabread-codelab-sample/README.md

 ```shell
 npm run dev
 ```
-1. Navigate to `https://localhost:3000` in your browser.
+1. Navigate to **http://localhost:3000** in your browser.
-1. Go through the various screens until you reach the **Set up direct deposit** screen.
+1. Go through the various screens until you reach the **Set up direct deposit** page and click **Continue**.
-1. Click the **Continue** button.
-1. The page will not complete, but if you’ve done everything correctly, the Moov account for your shopper should have been created.
-Log into the Moov admin dashboard and under **Accounts **you should see the shopper name and email listed.
+1. Although the capability doesn’t exist yet, if you’ve done everything correctly, the Moov account for your shopper should exist.
+Log into the Moov admin dashboard.
+Under **Accounts**, you should see the shopper name and email listed.

 ### Creating the Moov bank account